-The Clinical Skills and Simulation suite is a resource for first- and second-year medical students to gain clinical skills through the use of Standardized Patient sessions, tasks trainers, and open practice times.
-The staff work closely with the Essentials of Clinical Skills (ECS) course director to deliver simulated patient encounters to enhance student skills.
+The Clinical Skills and Simulation Suite is a resource for first- and second-year medical students to gain clinical skills through Standardized Patient sessions, tasks, and open practice times.
+The staff works closely with the Essentials of Clinical Skills (ECS) course director to deliver simulated patient encounters to enhance student skills.

 Student attendance for scheduled times is mandatory and standardized patient formative sessions cannot be made up.
-Students must submit absence requests via eMedley.
+Students must submit absence requests via the absence request form located on the Student Intranet.
 OSA will determine if the absence will be excused and notify simulation and ECS faculty and staff.
 Please follow the absence request process: Absence Requests.

-Students are required to attest to the College of Medicine Honor Code before each session to protect the integrity of the cases and conduct themselves in a professional manner.
-Students are required to wear closed toed shoes and business casual dress with white coats and nametags.
+Students must attest to the College of Medicine Honor Code before each session to protect the integrity of the cases and conduct themselves in a professional manner.
+Students are required to wear closed-toe shoes, and business casual dress with white coats name tags.
 Hair should be short or pulled back and nails clean and cut short.

-Professional expectations in the simulation lab include treating faculty, staff, fellow students, and Standardized Patients with courtesy and respect.
-Students should come prepared for his/her sessions with all ECS pre-reading done beforehand.
-Students will be evaluating peers during each learning session and are expected to pay close attention in order to give good quality feedback.
+Professional expectations in the simulation lab include treating faculty, staff, fellow students, and Standardized Patients courteously and respectful.
+Students should come prepared for their sessions with all ECS pre-reading done beforehand.
+Students evaluate peers during each learning session and are expected to pay close attention in order to give quality feedback.

 Students utilizing open practice time for the simulation lab should reset the exam room used, including changing the table paper, turning off equipment, placing drapes/pillowcases in the laundry, and sanitizing surfaces.

-SP/SIMULATION CONTACTS

-Simulation/Clinical Skills Center Manager Rachel Older

-(989) 774-1633

-Rachel.Older@cmich.edu

-Standardized Patient Program Coordinator Sophia Watters

-(989) 774-7300

-Sophie.Watters@cmich.edu

-Standardized Patient Training Coordinator Jocelyn Steffke

-C C (989) 774-1902

-Jocelyn.Steffke@cmich.edu
+For more information regarding the program, scheduling practice time, and utilizing task trainers and equipment, visit the Medical Simulation Lab resource under Student Resources on the Student Intranet.

+SP/SIMULATION CONTACTS Simulation/Clinical Skills Center Manager Brittanie Madar (989) 774-1633 sewar1bl@cmich.edu Standardized Patient Program Coordinator Phoebe Hall (989)774-7300 brand1pj@cmich.edu Standardized Patient Training Coordinator Robert Bouwman (989) 774-1902 bouwm1r@cmich.edu